-We discussed with staff how information to deliver safe care and treatment was handled and recorded.
-We looked at dental care records with clinicians to confirm our findings and observed that individual records were written or typed and managed in a way that kept patients safe.
+We discussed with the dentist how information to deliver safe care and treatment was handled and recorded.
+We looked at dental care records with clinicians to confirm our findings and observed that individual records were typed and managed in a way that kept patients safe.
 Dental care records we saw were complete, legible, were kept securely and complied with General Data Protection Regulation requirements.

-As the practice treated patients on referral, any patients with suspected oral cancer would be discussed with the patient's own dentist who would then make the necessary referral under the national two-week wait arrangements.
+The provider had systems for referring patients with suspected oral cancer under the national two-week wait arrangements.
 These arrangements were initiated by National Institute for Health and Care Excellence to help make sure patients were seen quickly by a specialist.